DataMigrators/cpd-docs.mettleci.io/row-count-comparisons.md

 **Note** that the `checkRowCountOnly` property takes a boolean value which does not use quotes.

-The [test case report](verifying-test-results.md) containing a single cell comparing the expected and actual output row count (of the form 'Expected > Actual'.)
+The [test case report](verifying-test-results.md) containing a single cell comparing the expected and actual output row count (of the form `Expected->Actual`.)

 ![rowcount comparison](./images/ds-test-rowcount-diff.png "rowcount diff")